newrelic/video-agent-android/README.md

 ## Build & Setup

-There are two ways to build and setup the video agent:

 ### Install manually using AAR files

 With this method the dependencies are not automatically installed, you have to manually install the [New Relic Android Agent](https://docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile-android/install-configure/install-android-apps-gradle-android-studio) first.